noahehall/theBookOfNoah/web_technoligies/core/css/_css.md

     }
     .flex-items {
+      /*
+        specifies how a flex item will be prioritized when free space is being distributed on the main axis
+        1: there is one slice, distribute items evenly
+        200px: minimum of 200px
+        #: play around with other integers
+        initial: item will be inflexible when there is free space, but can shrink if needed
+        auto: fully flexibly on main axis
+        none: fully inflexible in all situations
+        flex: [flex-grow] [flex0shrink] [flex-basis]
+          - advanced use case
+       */
+      flex: 1;

+      /*
+        any integer, set the rendered order of any flex item */
       order: 1;

-        /* any integer, set the rendered order of any flex item */
-      margin: auto;
+      /*
-        /* similar affect as regular margin but with super powers
+      similar affect as regular margin but with super powers
         auto: will absorb extra space and push flex items into different positions can be used to verticaly cente ritems
        */
-      align-self: stretch;
+      margin: auto;

+      /*
-        /* overrides the parent flex-container align-items property
+      overrides the parent flex-container align-items property
         stretch: default,
         flex-start:
         flex-end:
         center:
         baseline:
        */
+      align-self: stretch;

       flex-grow:
       flex-shrink:
       flex-basis:
-      flex: 1;
-        /* specifies how a flex item will be prioritized when free space is being distributed on the main axis
-          1: there is one slice, distribute items evenly
-          #: play around with other integers
-          initial: item will be inflexible when there is free space, but can shrink if needed
-          auto: fully flexibly on main axis
-          none: fully inflexible in all situations
-          flex: [flex-grow] [flex0shrink] [flex-basis]
-            - advanced use case
-         */

     }

   ```